Linda Oubré: Career

-Board Memberships
+In 2019 she was named to the board of directors for the College Futures Foundation.

-Oubré joined several boards since her inauguration as president of Whittier College.
-In 2019 she was named to the board of directors for the College Futures Foundation, where she was paid $4000 for her board attendance in 2019 and $16000 in 2020.
-Oubré also joined the Weingart Foundation board during 2019-20, alongside Miguel Santana, where Oubré received remuneration of $30,750 for her position.
+On May 12, 2023, Oubré announced her resignation as president of Whittier College, effective June 30, 2023.
+Oubré's tenure was marked by controversy with multiple charges of nepotism and mismanagement.
+During her presidency, Whittier College's enrollment dropped by more than 50% from 1750 in 2017 to 815 in spring 2024.

 Honors and awards

-Oubré was named a “Forever influential woman in business” by the San Francisco Business Times and received the Trailblazer Award from the San Francisco chapter of the Council of 100 Black Women.
+Oubré was named a "Forever influential woman in business" by the San Francisco Business Times in 2014, and received the Trailblazer Award from the San Francisco chapter of the Council of 100 Black Women in 2015.